CLI Tool

 Full ID required for destructive operations:

-For safety, projects delete, keys delete, and projects transfer --to-org require the full resource ID.
+For safety, projects delete, keys delete, schedules delete, transfers cancel, and projects transfer --to-org require the full resource ID.
 If you provide a short prefix, the error message shows what it would have matched so you can re-run with the full ID.

 # This will be rejected with a helpful error